pipaslot/logging/README.md

 Logging provider enriching [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Loggin) by aggregated HTTP request logging.
 Supports multiple file writers for grouping by requests, priorities, service calls or processes.
 Contains adapter for notification sending.

+When to use this nuget?
+- when you want easy solution for your WEB application to make structured log files with representation how the application flows through your services.

+When to do NOT use this nuget?
+- when your application contains lot of parallelism.
+In that case the log flow will be mixed as threads writes int one per-request queue of logs

 Register logger services by `AddRequestLogger`:
 ```
 public class Program